tomdoel/copyxnat/README.md

 Please make sure your XNAT archive and PostgreSQL database are fully backed up before running CopyXnat on a real XNAT server.
 CopyXnat may modify and overwrite your data.

-### Install and run using pip (Python 2.7 and 3.6+)
+### Install and run using pip

-You need Python 2.7 or Python 3.6 or later.
+Python 2.7 or 3.6+ is required, and pip should be installed.

 It is recommended that you do not modify your system Python installation.
-You can use tools such as Homebrew (macOS) to install the latest python version without affecting your system python.
+Use a tool such as Homebrew (macOS) to install the latest python version without affecting your system python.
+Then, create a dedicated virtual python environment using virtualenv and virtualenvwrapper or similar tools.

+Once you have a suitable python environment set up, install with pip:

 ```
     pip install copyxnat --upgrade
     copyxnat --help
 ```

+You can use pip's `--user` flag to install dependencies in the user space instead of globally.

 ### Install and run using Docker